 Weather in Paris in November

-Most forecast sites claim that it is windy and – most importantly – fickle.
+Most forecast sites claim that it’s windy and – most importantly – fickle.
 All the time is in “search for itself” and is ready to spoil any, the most prudent tourist plans.

-Why near the Eiffel Tower and at this time crowds are trampling around?
-The Champs-Elysées full of walkers from morning to evening?
+Perhaps it’s so … But then explain why near the Eiffel Tower and at this time crowds are trampling around?
+The Champs-Elysées is full of walkers from morning to evening?
 And there are so many visitors in the halls of the Louvre that the question comes to mind – what is it like here in the summer?

-- However, we would separate the first and second half of the month.
-Since in early November in Paris is quite warm weather.
+However, we would separate the first and second half of the month.
+Since in early November weather in Paris is much warmer.

-November 2021 in Paris turned out to be a bit colder.
+November 2022 in Paris turned out to be the same – in principle!

-Since in the first decade of the month the air did not warm up above +12 °C. And by the end of it, the air temperatures had ceased to rise above +5 °C.
+In the first decade of the month the air couples of times even warmed up above +17 °C. But by the end of it, street thermometers had refused to show above +7 °C.

 The number of sunny days, according to long-term observations of weather forecasters, is frankly small.
-And most of the time in November you’ll have to see Paris under leaden skies.
+And most of the time in November you’ll have to walk in Paris under leaden skies.

 Precipitation